Share Data and Resources Locally Using Merit's Network, Plus Connect to the Internet

 Superior Reliability & SupportMerit's 24x7x365, Michigan-based Merit Support Center (MSC) is operated by highly trained staff who continuously monitor the backbone, as well as Member circuits and routers to ensure network availability for each Member.
 The MSC provices support 24x7, 365 days a year.
 The Merit Support Center, formerly called the Network Operations Center, has been monitoring high-performance networks since 1987.

 The MSC assists Members with network connection issues and questions related to services, including MeritMail, MeritVoice, Merit RADb, Merit Colocation, and others.
 In addition, the Merit Support Center can assist with new service inquiries and provide E-rate support.

-For more information about the Merit On-Net/Off-Net Service, please contact a Member Relations Manager at
+For more information about the Merit On-Net/Off-Net Service, please contact us at